kramse/howto-camps/README.md

 for instance BornHack repeats every year, I re-use and expand that one.

 So have fun, and let me know if you think something should be added.

+If you ARE going to a camp where I am, you are welcome to come borrow tools etc.
+- so check in with me, I usually have soldering iron and stuff like that.